Wireless for Machine Learning: Review of importance-aware communications

 This idea of evaluating data samples based on their importance during the training of the classifier model comes from a branch of \ac{ML} called Active Learning~\cite{settles2009active}.
-The problem considered in Active learning is with regards to the cost of labeling.
+The problem considered in Active Learning is with regards to the cost of labeling.
 Using a speech recognition example, the cost would come from having a human interpreter listening to recorded samples and transcribing labels to be used for the \ac{ML} algorithm.
-In wireless for \ac{ML}, each sample is instead associated with a cost related to transmission, the label is already available at the device but transmitting the sample from device to \ac{PS} is associated with a communication cost.
-Although the fundamental goal is different, the metrics developed in Active Learning for evaluating data samples have been tested for the communication problem and have been shown to reduce the communication cost by enabling user prioritization~\cite{kato2017priority,yamada2018feature}.
+In Wireless for \ac{ML}, each sample is instead associated with a cost related to transmission, and since we consider supervised learning, the label is already available at the device.
+Although the fundamental goal is different, the metrics developed in Active Learning for evaluating data samples have been tested for the communication problem and have been shown to reduce the communication cost~\cite{liu2020wireless, goetz2019active}.

-\subsubsection{Centralized Learning}
+\subsection{Centralized learning}

-In this section we consider centralized learning using data distributed over multiple devices in a network.
-In other words, training only occurs at the \ac{PS} but wireless communication is still relevant to collect the data.
+In this section, we consider centralized learning using data distributed over multiple devices in a network.
+In other words, training only occurs at the \ac{PS} but wireless communication is still used to collect the data.
 This scenario is relevant when the user devices do not have sufficient computational resources to perform local training but are still carrying data relevant for learning.
-In~\cite{liu2019wireless} and~\cite{liu2018wireless}, the problem of developing an \ac{ARQ} protocol for \ac{ML} is considered.
+In~\cite{liu2019wireless} and~\cite{liu2020wireless}, the problem of developing an \ac{ARQ} protocol for \ac{ML} is considered.
 Despite being orthogonal, the communication is with analog transmission, so there is always some distortion of the received sample.
 This distortion can be reduced by taking the mean of multiple transmissions of the same signal, thus improving effective receive \ac{SNR}.
-Given a time slot budget, the goal is to maximize the final learning accuracy before consuming the budget.
-As illustrated in Fig.~\ref{fig:arq-tradeoff}, this problem gives rise to a communication-learning tradeoff like earlier but based on retransmissions instead of participation.
+Given a time slot budget, the goal is to maximize the final learning accuracy.
+Given that the time slot budget is not sufficient to upload every sample to the server, additional retransmissions reduce the total number of samples uploaded for training.
+This problem gives rise to a communication-learning tradeoff like earlier but based on retransmissions instead of participation.